-6 IAEA Director General, Implementation of the NPT Safeguards Agreement and relevant provisions of Security Council resolutions 1737 (2006) and 1747 (2007) in the Islamic Republic of Iran, GOV/2008/4, February 22, 2008.
+8 IAEA Director General, Implementation of the NPT Safeguards Agreement and relevant provisions of Security Council resolutions 1737 (2006) and 1747 (2007) in the Islamic Republic of Iran, GOV/2008/4, February 22, 2008.

-7 This two rotor tube supercritical centrifuge uses carbon fiber and the increase in output to over 10 swu/yr/centrifuge assumed that Iran could achieve very high rotational speeds.
+9 This two rotor tube supercritical centrifuge uses carbon fiber and the increase in output to over 10 swu/yr/centrifuge assumed that Iran could achieve very high rotational speeds.
 As noted earlier, the current enrichment output of the IR-2m centrifuge is estimated to be in the range of 3-5 swu/yr/centrifuge while in production-scale cascades, which would imply a reduced rotational speed or more frequent breakage in such a cascade.

-was made to establish it at Natanz.
+near Esfahan.
+According to former senior U.N officials close to the IAEA, inspectors who visited this site during the 2003-2006 suspension suspected that the site could have been originally intended as a back-up to the Kalaye Electric facility or perhaps even as the pilot centrifuge plant.
+At the time, the site had two centrifuge test stands and a test pit, which would have been capable of mechanically testing centrifuges.
+Next to this facility was a large building under construction, which may have been intended to be the pilot centrifuge plant before the decision was made to establish it at Natanz.
 The Farayand building was far bigger than the building housing the pilot centrifuge plant at Natanz.
 In this case, Farayand Technique would have also served as a centrifuge assembly plant.
 According to former senior United Nations officials close to the IAEA, there remain questions about the original intended role of the Farayand site and the fate and use of any equipment that was or remains there.
 One question is whether today this site plays any role in the production and testing of centrifuges, including advanced ones.